 Overview of action statements

-Action statements have become the primary tool of the FFG Act used to identify management actions to conserve or manage listed items.
-Their purpose is to report on past management actions, establish a set of new management actions, and may include additional information on what needs to occur in the future to conserve and manage a taxon or community or threatening process.
+Action statements provide information on a species, reasons for their decline and threats which affect it.
+Their purpose is to report on past management actions, establish a set of new management actions, and may include additional information on what needs to occur in the future to conserve and manage a taxon or community or threatening process

 Specifically, they contain the following information: